Tvass5/CS465-Fullstack/README.md

 Single-page application
 -An SPA (Single-page application) is a web app implementation that loads only a single web document, and then updates the body content of that single document via JavaScript APIs such as XMLHttpRequest and Fetch when different content is to be shown.
-- To execute a user’s request, an SPA loads a small JSON file instead of a new web page.
+- o execute a user’s request, an SPA loads a small JSON file instead of a new web page.
-- Asynchronous requests, when done right, can reduce server load and require less bandwidth.
+-Asynchronous requests, when done right, can reduce server load and require less bandwidth.

 - Why did the backend use a NoSQL MongoDB database?